Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Q: How scratch-resistant are the SEA-VIS and SEA-NIR mirrors?

 A: We do not make calls on the scratch resistance of our SEA-VIS and our SEA-NIR mirrors in the form of a specification.
-However, compared to mirrors without protective coating or to protected silver or aluminum mirrors, both the SEA-VIS and SEA-NIR enhanced aluminum mirror series offer significantly higher scratch resistance.
-Nevertheless, as it applies to all optics, they must be handled with care to prevent scratching or other damage.
+However, compared to mirrors without a protective coating or to the soft protected silver or aluminum coatings, both the SEA-VIS and SEA-NIR enhanced aluminum mirror series offer significantly higher scratch resistance.
+Nevertheless, as it applies to all optics, the SEA-VIS and SEA-NIR mirrors must be handled with care to prevent scratching or other damage.

 Back to top

-Q: What is the difference between front surface mirrors and normal mirrors?
+Q: What is the difference between front surface mirrors and ordinary mirrors?

-A: "Normal" mirrors are so-called backside-coated mirrors.
-An image or light beam must first pass through glass to reach the reflective coating of such a mirror.
+A: "Normal" mirrors are back surface mirrors.
+An image or light beam must first pass through the substrate glass to reach the reflective coating of such a mirror.
 After the coating has reflected the image, it again has to pass through the glass.
-So, the image has to go through the substrate twice to get reflected.
+So, the image has to go through the glass twice to get reflected.
 Uncoated glasses show a typical reflection of about 4-5% per side in the visible range, which produces secondary images (ghost images) that overlay with the image reflected by the coating, resulting in a blurry picture.
-Besides, rear-coated mirrors usually have a significantly lower reflection and poor optical quality.
+Besides, back surface mirrors usually have a significantly lower reflection and poor optical quality.
 On the other hand, front surface mirrors have their optically active coating directly on top of a substrate.
-An image does not have to travel through a glass first to be reflected.
-Instead, it is reflected directly, which ultimately prevents any secondary reflections and ghost images.
-Therefore, the optical imaging quality of front surface mirrors is substantially better than that achieved with backside-coated mirrors.
-Moreover, the optical properties of the substrates we use to make the SEA mirrors are far better than the materials typically used for backside-coated mirrors.
+An image does not have to travel through a glass to be reflected.
+Instead, it is reflected directly, ultimately preventing any secondary reflections and ghost images.
+Therefore, the image quality of front surface mirrors is always much better than that of rear-coated mirrors.
+In addition, the optical properties of the substrates we use to manufacture SEA mirrors exhibit far better flatness than the materials typically used for ordinary mirrors.

 Back to top